May 15, 2008

 I HAVE A NUMBER OF SPECIES PEONIES, meaning NOT the big-flowered hussies of garden popularity but their wild, and more discreet, cousins.
-Two versions of one such species have shown off so far this spring, with several more kinds to come.
+One such species has shown off so far this spring, with more kinds to come.
 Want to see?

 Just to be clear: I love herbaceous peonies, or P. lactiflora, the blowsy, fragrant lovelies of most late-spring gardens.
 But I don’t grow them in my mixed borders; I relegate them to a cutting area, where I have enough for many, many vases-full (but not even one-twentieth of the number Martha has!).
 I might have 25 plants, all of them from our old friends the Klehms in Illinois, and they’ll bloom in another couple of weeks.
 But what I am loving at the moment in the garden (not the vase) are peonies the way nature made them.